sarkonovich/Alexa-Hue/README.md

 *"Alexa, tell....to save scene as romantic on the kitchen lights."*

+NOTE: I have not included lots and lots of sample utterances or custom slot values.
+Because of this, the voice recognition for arbitrary words will not be very good.
+However, the recognition for the supplied values will be very, very good.
+(It's a trade off.)
+Since you you using this to control just your lights, there's no need for the program to recognize just anything you say.

-NOTE: These commands will work better (Alexa's recognition of scene names) will be much better if you include the scene name in the SCENES custom slot before adding the scenes by voice.
-Even if you add scenes with an app, recognition will be much better if you add the scene (and group, and light) names to as values in the relevant custom slot.
+Therefore, when saving and recalling scenes, the commands will work *much* better (Alexa's recognition of scene names) if you include the scene name in the SCENES custom slot before adding the scenes by voice. **Rembmer**, even if you add scenes with an app, recognition will be much better if you add the scene (and group, and light) names as values in the relevant custom slot.